learnapollo/learnapollo/content/tutorial-react/react-02.md

 ## Introduction

-Move to the second exercise, install the dependencies and start the Pokedex React App from your console
+Move to the second exercise, install the dependencies and start the pokedex React app from your console

 ```sh
 cd pokedex-react/exercise-02